Skatteetaten/vagrant-hashistack-template/dev/vagrant/README.md

 # Vagrant
-In this directory you can override and/or create new configuration for the Hashistack Vagrant box.
+In this directory, you can override and/or create a new configuration for the Hashistack Vagrant box services (vault, consul, nomad).

 There are two layers of configuration built into the box - the [*inner layer*](#inner-layer--easy-) and [*outer layer*](#outer-layer--advanced-).